 Now watch the clip from Dr. No. Notice how difficult it is to gain a clear understanding without hearing the dialogue.

-2. Camera placement
+2. Camera placement defines a scene

 Keaton believed that visual gags worked best from a particular angle.